04Shaheen/Power-Optimization-via-Transition-Probability-Based-Stochastic-Clock-Gating/README.md

 Testbench.v: Probabilistic input testbenches using Markov chain-based random state transitions over 100,000 cycles.
 WindowBased_Testbench.v: Tailored testbench for window-based gating, emphasizing long idle periods and high-activity patterns over 250ns.
 EventTriggered_Testbench.v: Tailored testbench for event-triggered gating, focusing on sporadic changes and idle periods over 230ns.
+Installation
-Install Xilinx Vivado:
+Install Xilinx Vivado
 Ensure Xilinx Vivado (or a compatible version for Verilog simulation) is installed on your system.
 Download from the Xilinx website if needed.
 Verify Vivado is configured for Verilog compilation and simulation.
-Dependencies:
+Dependencies
 No additional dependencies are required beyond Vivado for simulation and waveform analysis.
 Usage
-Open in Vivado:
+Open in Vivado
 Launch Xilinx Vivado and create a new project.
 Add all .v files (modules and testbenches) to your project source files.
 Set the top module for simulation (e.g., Testbench, WindowBased_Testbench, or EventTriggered_Testbench).
-Run Simulations:
+Run Simulations
 In Vivado, use the Simulation tab to compile and simulate each testbench.
 Configure the simulation time (e.g., 100,000 cycles for probabilistic, 250ns for window-based, 230ns for event-triggered).
 Add signals like clk, rst, d, gated_clk_*, q_*, toggle_count_*, and active_cycle_count_* to the waveform viewer.
 Run the simulation and analyze waveforms to observe clock gating behavior and power savings.
-Analyze Results:
+Analyze Results
 Use Vivado’s waveform viewer to inspect gating effectiveness (e.g., idle periods, activity patterns).
 Optionally, extract numerical data (e.g., toggle counts, active cycles) to quantify power savings.
 Contributing